operasoftware/toolkit/README.md

 Creation of an app is synchronous, it is instantiated together with all its internal components (store, core reducer, renderer).
 Definitions of components are loaded.

 The initialisation is asynchronous and it can be triggered manually or automatically before the initial rendering.
-During the initialisation all the required dependencies are resolved, the view model is created and fed with the initial state provided by the background services.
+During the initialisation all the required dependencies are resolved, the view model is created and fed with the initial state provided by the data services.

 Te rendering cycle starts with the construction of the component tree.
-The component tree is based on the initial state and then used to create the virtual DOM, which gets mirrored as DOM element tree and inserted into the specified container element.
+The component tree is based on the initial state and then used to create the virtual DOM, which gets mirrored as DOM element tree and inserted into the specified container.
 Event listeners are bound to the app's command dispatcher.
-An interactive app is up and running.

-From this point forward background data changes and user actions result in commands dispatched to the App.
+From this point forward background data changes and user actions result in commands dispatched to the app.
 The app processes the commands with the defined set of reducers, which calculate the transition to the next state.
 Each state update triggers the next rendering cycle.

 ## Dynamic nature